-Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above including nine semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent.
+Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above including nine semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent; and a master's degree in education from a recognized college or university.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.